afurseiev/app-blacnk/README.md

     + `<string-string-number>` - name of the application, will be used several times later
 	+ `https://<string-string-number>.herokuapp.com/`-  the address of the server, its front web page.
 	+ `https://git.heroku.com/<string-string-number>.git`- is the remote git repository, source of the code for application building.
+- Assoiate your local repository with remote application: D:\Heroku\app-blanc>`heroku git:remote -a <string-string-number>`
 </div>

 ### Create Redis-To-Go server on Heroku